 The Golden Gate Bridge is the most recognizable structure in the west, which is why our San Francisco/Marin Headlands workshops begin and end photographing this amazing icon.
 Come spend a day shooting the "City by the Bay" from some of its best vantage points.

 We start on Baker Beach, capturing images of the bridge as the waves break on the shore.
-The afternoon is spent working on difficult lighting situations and creative composition at the incredible Fort Point, which also provides more amazing views of the Golden Gate.
+The afternoon is spent working in a variety of lighting situations and creative compositions at the incredible Fort Point, which also provides more amazing views of the Golden Gate.

 The afternoon is spent shooting the city from the Marin Headlands as we make our way to Rodeo Beach, to photograph the sea stacks as the sun sets.
 Our last stop is the most breathtaking view of the Golden Gate the area has to offer, and we will make sure everyone comes away with that postcard perfect image of the Golden Gate glowing over the bay as the city of San Francisco sparkles in the background.